-When bedtime came, I asked Penny whether she would like her dummy to sleep or whether she would like to collect them all in a basket for the Dummy Fairy.
+When bedtime came, I asked our youngest whether she would like her dummy to sleep or whether she would like to collect them all in a basket for the Dummy Fairy.
 She clearly said Dummy Fairy so we began collecting them all up, making sure not to forget any hiding in day care bags or nappy bags.

-Penny then had the choice of where she should place the basket for the Dummy Fairy to find.
+She then had the choice of where she should place the basket for the Dummy Fairy to find.
 She confidently strode into her bedroom with the basket and tucked it neatly inside her bedside table.
 I was worried initially that the temptation to retrieve a dummy from the stash would be too great once the reality of trying to sleep without one set in.
 But I trusted her and supported her decision to place them in this position.

 We then set about going through her normal bedtime routine – brush teeth, stories, cuddles, lights out.
 During the stories she looked for her dummy in its usual position but when it wasn’t there we reminded her that she was giving her dummies to the Dummy Fairy tonight.
 She never asked again.
 We finished her stories and cuddles and turned off the lights.

 At this point she became clingy and we offered her comfort.
 We acknowledged “We know it’s hard for you to sleep without your dummy.
 We have faith that you will soon learn.
 We will help you.
 Would you like me to stay with you a little longer tonight.”
 With her little ‘yes’ I snuggled down next to her in her bed.
 I stroked her hair gently, helping her to reach a state of relaxation with soothing lullabies.